-The Compensation Committee, in conjunction with the Board, reviews the peer group annually for purposes of assessing the competitiveness of the Corporation's compensation programs and policies, establishing target incentives, determining total compensation (base salary, annual short-term incentives and long-term incentives) for each of the executive officers, and measuring the Corporation's relative TSR performance for the purpose of evaluating performance under the performance share unit ("PSU")
+The Compensation Committee, in conjunction with the Board, reviews the peer group annually for purposes of assessing the competitiveness of the Corporation's compensation programs and policies, establishing target incentives, determining total compensation (base salary, annual short-term incentives and LTI) for each of the executive officers, and measuring the Corporation's relative TSR performance for the purpose of evaluating performance under the performance share unit ("PSU") program.

-program.
 See "Long-Term Equity Incentives" below.
-Mercer Consulting performs an independent review of our peer group annually and reports the results to the Compensation Committee, which subsequently confirms the results with the Board.
+Mercer Consulting performs an independent review of the Corporation's peer group annually and reports the results to the Compensation Committee, which subsequently confirms the results with the Board.

-Companies are selected for inclusion in the Corporation's peer group based on the degree of similarity to MEG in terms of several factors, including geographic location and complexity of operations, competition in attracting, hiring and retaining executive talent, and nature of oil and gas operations, including the degree of in situ oil sands focus.
-Market capitalization was also utilized as an appropriate means of determining comparative peers for MEG as a growth company, as it incorporates the market's expectation of future, rather than simply current, revenue.
+Companies are selected for inclusion in the Corporation's peer group based on the degree of similarity to MEG in terms of several factors, including revenue, market capitalization, geographic location, complexity of operations, competition in attracting, hiring and retaining executive talent, and nature of oil and gas operations, including the degree of in situ oil sands focus.